 Helping you make healthier choices

 If you’re finding it hard to know what’s good for you, look out for our Good Health label.
 It’s a sign that you’re not only making delicious choices, but nutritious ones too.

 Really enjoyed my time in this role, colleagues supportive at all times, quickly felt part of the team despite it being my first job as a 16 year old

 Did not have any bad experiences with management, colleagues or customers

 Thank you for having me, would love to get the opportunity to return for holiday and further seasonal work

-I applied online.
-I interviewed at Waitrose (London, England) in September 2017.
+I applied through a staffing agency.
+The process took a week.
+I interviewed at Waitrose (Bracknell, England) in June 2011.